 “It’s just… it’s quite strange to see you wearing something so human.”
 Crow paused, “I guess I’m so used to seeing Zaltaens wearing normal Zaltaen clothing.
 The previous Zaltaen ambassador never did such a thing, she always said that she was a bit of a conservative.
 She kept to the robes that your people tend to favor.”

 “Yes, well,” Reladris looked down at herself and back to the two of them sitting at the table with her.
 “There are those of us who have been, shall we say, resistant to many of your more human ways.
 I’m younger than the previous ambassador and the younger generations of my people aren’t quite so stuffy and are far more open to change.
-Besides, I’m not just serving as the Zaltaen ambassador here,” Crow and Lisa looked to each other wondering where she was going with this.
+Besides, I’m not just serving as the Zaltaen ambassador here,” Crow and Sarah looked to each other wondering where she was going with this.
 “I’m the official liaison to your government.
 I’m here to work closer with your government than in the past so I want to look more the part.”
 Meanwhile Crow’s eyebrow raised.
 “In some ways, human fashion is being adopted by the younger generation of my people.
 This is very much so for the formal wear.”

 “I guess I can see,” Crow’s eyebrow raised.
 “A business suit is a business suit after all, but I figure that I’m not at all going to be seeing a Zaltaen walking down the streets of Tehran wearing a mini-skirt.”